FishtownFish wrapped around the rod of AsclepiusMedicine

 Some early trials suggest creatine may add to the effect of antidepressants, especially for women with treatment-resistant depression.
 The evidence is promising but not definitive, so I treat it as a low-risk add-on rather than a stand-alone treatment.
 Anyone managing depression or anxiety should coordinate with their psychiatrist or therapist.

 Yes, older adults are some of the strongest candidates for creatine, especially when paired with resistance training.
-Studies show better strength, lean mass, and even bone density when creatine is combined with two or three weekly strength sessions.
+Studies show better strength, lean mass, and even bone density when creatine is combined with 2 to 3 weekly strength sessions.
 I often start with 3 to 5 grams per day and re-evaluate at 12 weeks.

 Some clinical evidence shows creatine may support neurons under metabolic stress after a concussion or TBI.
 Sports medicine programs sometimes use higher doses (10 to 20 grams per day) during recovery.
 Anyone recovering from a head injury should coordinate the plan with their neurologist or sports medicine physician.

-Yes, supplement quality is uneven, because the FDA does not pre-approve supplements.
+Yes, supplement quality is uneven because the FDA does not pre-approve supplements.
 Cheap or imported creatine can contain contaminants.
-I look for third-party seals like NSF Certified for Sport or Informed Sport, and prefer plain monohydrate without unnecessary fillers or proprietary blends.
+Look for third-party seals like NSF Certified for Sport or Informed Sport, and prefer plain monohydrate without unnecessary fillers or proprietary blends.

 Creatine can add 1 to 3 pounds of water weight in the first month, mostly inside muscle cells.
 This is not fat gain.
 For people training for body composition or sport, the added water is usually a feature, not a problem.
 People who track scale weight closely should expect this small bump.